Skip to Main Content

 Darren Aronofsky

-Academy Award–nominated director Darren Aronofsky was born and raised in Brooklyn, N.Y.
+Academy Award–nominated director Darren Aronofsky was born and raised in Brooklyn, New York.

 Aronofsky is a graduate of Harvard University and the American Film Institute.